FOG and Businesses

 - Maintain grease recovery units in accordance with manufacturing and local authority requirements

-- Educate and communicate: review daily fog prevention practices with new and current staff
+- Educate and communicate: review daily FOG prevention practices with new and current staff

 - Record keeping: keep a grease recovery unit maintenance log current